 A dedicated advocate for the LGBT community, Dorothy has served as co-chair of the board of directors of the National Center for Lesbian Rights, and she also served on the board of the Pride Law Fund, a nonprofit organization that provides scholarships to law students working on issues related to the equal rights of LGBT citizens and people living with HIV/AIDS.

-Dorothy is a past member of the board of directors of the Association of Pro Bono Counsel (APBCo) and currently serves on the board of Centro Legal de la Raza, a nonprofit based in Oakland.
+Dorothy currently serves on the board of directors of Centro Legal de la Raza, a nonprofit based in Oakland.

 Dorothy graduated from Stanford University in 1992 with a B.A. in psychology.
 She earned a J.D. in 1996 from Harvard Law School, where she was a member of the Harvard Civil Rights-Civil Liberties Law Review and co-chair of HLS Lambda.
 She has taught as an adjunct instructor at both Golden Gate University Law School and Santa Clara University Law School.Show More